nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 ```

 ## Sample data
-Over the course of this part of the tutorial, we'll be trying to parse the
+Over the course of this tutorial, we'll be trying to parse the
 [wikipedia CSV example](https://en.wikipedia.org/wiki/Comma-separated_values#Example):

 ```